 Hearing protection always seems a bit of a taboo subject, and I feel a bit of a nerd talking about it to others, although it’s a wrong feeling to have.

 The documentation says there is an attenuation level of 29.6dB at higher frequencies, which is comparable to the heavy duty foam disposable plugs.
 Time to test them.

-Inserting the plug is easy, pulling the earlobe up slightly and pushing the plug in with a slight twist.
+Inserting the plug is easy, pulling the earlobe up slightly and pushing the plug into the ear, with a slight twist.
 A little prod and wiggle, once in, get optimal comfort.
 The soft silicone material easily flexes and contours to the shape of the ear and provides a good seal.

 At first, I couldn’t tell the difference, everything sounded normal.
-I could still hear people talk to me, could hear my footsteps walking along the pavement and could still hear the birds singing.
+I could still hear people talk to me, could listen to my footsteps walking along the pavement and could hear the birds singing.

 As I started the bike up, I immediately noticed the lower volume from the can, it seems a lot less bassy compared to normal but the best bit, I could still hear the birds tweeting away.